Simultaneous improvements of nuclear mass and charge radius predictions using multi-task Gaussian process approaches: RESULTS AND DISCUSSION

 We first evaluate the performance of single-task learning (STL) and multi-task learning (MTL) GP models using both M9 and M12 input feature sets.
 Fig.~\ref{fig1} shows the absolute errors between ML predictions and experimental data for nuclear masses and charge radii as well as the rms deviations calculated by Eq.~(\ref{EQ:1}) for the training ($\sigma_{train}$), testing ($\sigma_{test}$), and full ($\sigma_{all}$) datasets.
-In panel (a), the single-task learning model using 9 features (STL-M9) results in rms deviations of $\sigma_{\rm train}=0.304$~MeV and $\sigma_{\rm test}=0.302$~MeV, indicating not only the achievement of good accuracy on the training set but also the excellent generalization capability.
-The overall accuracy $\sigma_{\rm all}=0.303$~MeV is comparable to that of popular macroscopic-microscopic nuclear mass models.
-In contrast, as shown in panel (b), by simultaneously considering nuclear masses and charge radii, the multi-task learning model with 9 input features (MTL-M9) achieves a remarkably lower overall rms deviation of $\sigma_{\rm all}=0.206$~MeV with $\sigma_{\rm train}=0.209$~MeV and $\sigma_{\rm test}=0.195$~MeV for the training and testing sets, respectively.
-This corresponds to an improvement in accuracy of approximately 32\% compared to the STL-M9 result.
+In panel (a), the single-task learning model using 9 features (STL-M9) results in rms deviations of $\sigma_{\rm train}=0.315$~MeV and $\sigma_{\rm test}=0.388$~MeV, indicating not only the achievement of good accuracy on the training set but also the excellent generalization capability.
+The overall accuracy $\sigma_{\rm all}=0.339$~MeV is comparable to that of popular macroscopic-microscopic nuclear mass models.
+In contrast, as shown in panel (b), by simultaneously considering nuclear masses and charge radii, the multi-task learning model with 9 input features (MTL-M9) achieves a lower overall rms deviation of $\sigma_{\rm all}=0.209$~MeV with $\sigma_{\rm train}=0.174$~MeV and $\sigma_{\rm test}=0.275$~MeV for the training and testing sets, respectively.
+This corresponds to an improvement in accuracy of approximately 38\% compared to the STL-M9 result.

 In addition, as can be seen from panels (a) and (b), the largest mass deviations are generally located with nuclei near the shell closures.
-As shown in panels (c) and (d), with the inclusion of the last three shell-related features into the M12 set, these systematic deviations are further reduced, with $\sigma_{\rm all}=0.115$~MeV for STL-M9 and $\sigma_{\rm all}=0.090$~MeV for MTL-M12, respectively.
+As shown in panels (c) and (d), with the inclusion of the last three shell-related features into the M12 set, these systematic deviations are further reduced, with $\sigma_{\rm all}=0.165$~MeV for STL-M12 and $\sigma_{\rm all}=0.136$~MeV for MTL-M12, respectively.
 This suggests that the additional features can effectively capture the shell effects in nuclear masses.
-Furthermore, the MTL-M12 also achieves a lower overall deviation by about 21\% compared to the STL-M12.
+Furthermore, the MTL-M12 also achieves a lower overall deviation by about 17\% compared to the STL-M12.
 The comparison between STL and MTL models with both the M9 and M12 feature sets demonstrates that incorporating charge radius information through MTL can significantly enhance the accuracy of mass predictions.
-Remarkably, this accuracy even surpasses the 0.1 MeV threshold which is crucial for $r$-process nucleosynthesis.
+In recent years, several advanced machine-learning mass models have reached accuracies close to or even below 100 keV \cite{niu2018high,niu2022nuclear,021301,wu2021nuclear}, and our MTL model achieves a comparable level of precision.